 You can read the full list of what must be included in each section in the SEND Code of Practice sections 9.62 and 9.63.

-You can find a detailed checklist covering each of these sections at IPSEA EHC plan checklist.
+You can find a detailed EHC plan checklist covering each of these sections on the IPSEA website:

 How will I be involved?